 You can usually tell when someone is lying by certain things they do with their facial expressions, tone of voice, or body language.
 These can be great indicators of whether someone is deceiving you or not.
 Here are some great predictors of fib-telling:

 - Being Vague: If holes seem to be appearing in a story, there is a chance they are lying.

 - Overthinking: If the individual is thinking a little too hard about the next set of details in the story, it might be because they are making them up as they go.

-- Failing to provide the specifics: If you ask a question about a particular part of the story and they cannot clarify what they mean, nine times out of ten they are lying.
+- Failing to provide the specifics: If you ask a question about a particular part of the story and they cannot clarify what they mean, 9 times out of 10, they’re lying.